croqaz/awesome-decentralized/README.md

 * [Cabal](https://github.com/cabal-club/cabal-desktop): P2P community offline-first chat platform.
 * [CacheP2P](https://github.com/guerrerocarlos/CacheP2P): highly distributed cache platform based on WebTorrent and runs only in the browser.
 * [Cactus Comments](https://cactus.chat/): Federated comment system for the open web built on Matrix.
-* [Computes](https://computes.com): A decentralized and distributed computing platform.
 * [croc](https://github.com/schollz/croc): Easily and securely send files and folders from one computer to another in command line.
 * [Dat desktop app](https://github.com/datproject/dat-desktop): Decentralized data tool for distributing data small and large.
 * [Demonsaw](https://www.demonsaw.com): Secure and anonymous information sharing application that makes security simple and gives you back control of your data.
 * [Diaspora](https://github.com/diaspora/diaspora): A privacy-aware, distributed, open source social network.
 Main pod is at [Diasp.eu](https://diasp.eu).
-* [Dropub](https://dropub.com): Share files for free on the internet.
+* [Dropub ☠️](https://dropub.com): Share files for free on the internet.
 It's like Dropbox meets BitTorrent.
 * [Ferment ☠️](https://github.com/mmckegg/ferment): P2P audio publishing and streaming application.
 Like SoundCloud but decentralized.
 Built using SSB + Webtorrent.
 * [FilePizza](https://github.com/kern/filepizza): Free peer-to-peer file transfers in your browser.
 * [Friendica](https://github.com/friendica/friendica): Decentralised communications platform that integrates social communication.
 Connect effortlessly to a federated communications network of several thousand servers, with more than half a million users.
 Directly connect to anyone on Friendica, Mastodon, Diaspora, GnuSocial, Pleroma, or Hubzilla, regardless where each user profile is hosted.
-* [Friends](https://github.com/moose-team/friends): P2P chat powered by the web.
+* [Friends ☠️](https://github.com/moose-team/friends): P2P chat powered by the web.
 This project is alpha quality.
 * [Hardbin](https://github.com/jes/hardbin): Encrypted pastebin using IPFS.
 * [Handshake](https://handshake.org): Decentralized, permissionless naming protocol compatible with DNS where every peer is validating and in charge of managing the root zone with the goal of creating an alternative to existing Certificate Authorities.
-* [Hubzilla](https://github.com/redmatrix/hubzilla): General purpose communication server integrated with a web publishing system and a decentralised permission system.
+* [Hubzilla ☠️](https://github.com/redmatrix/hubzilla): General purpose communication server integrated with a web publishing system and a decentralised permission system.
 Social network bits, some cloud storage bits, some blog and forum bits, and some content management bits.
 These are all integrated within a common privacy framework - and it is all decentralised.
-* [Hyperpad](https://github.com/noffle/hyperpad): Peer-to-peer collaborative text editor.
+* [Hyperpad](https://github.com/hackergrrl/hyperpad): Peer-to-peer collaborative text editor.
 * [Element (formerly Riot)](https://element.io): Collaboration client for the web.
 Chat, VOIP video, file transfer, end-to-end crypto.
 * [I2P](https://geti2p.net): Anonymous network, exposing a simple layer that applications can use to anonymously and securely send messages to each other.
-* [instant.io](https://github.com/feross/instant.io): Streaming file transfer over WebTorrent (torrents on the web).
+* [instant.io](https://github.com/webtorrent/instant.io): Streaming file transfer over WebTorrent (torrents on the web).
-* [IPFS bin ☠️](https://github.com/VictorBjelkholm/ipfsbin): Pastebin application for sharing code and text documents to other people.
+* [IPFS bin ☠️](https://github.com/victorb/ipfsbin): Pastebin application for sharing code and text documents to other people.
-* [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop): A native application to run your own IPFS Node.
+* [IPFS Desktop](https://github.com/ipfs/ipfs-desktop): A native application to run your own IPFS Node.
-* [iWant](https://github.com/nirvik/iWant): Commandline tool for searching and downloading files in LAN network, without any central server.
+* [iWant ☠️](https://github.com/nirvik/iWant): Commandline tool for searching and downloading files in LAN network, without any central server.
 * [Jami](https://jami.net/): Free and universal communication platform which preserves the user's privacy and freedoms.
 Desktop and mobile apps for text messaging, video and audio calls, file transfer, video conferencing.
 * [LCVPN](https://github.com/kanocz/lcvpn): Light decentralized VPN in golang.
 * [LF](https://github.com/zerotier/lf): Fully decentralized fully replicated key/value store.
 Fully decentralized means anyone can run a node without obtaining special permission and all nodes are effectively equal.
 Fully replicated means every node stores all data.